 iMovie supports MP4 files, but MP4 is a multimedia container format that contains various types of data encoded using one of several different codecs.
 For a video editor like iMovie, the file format is not important.
 You can easily change it from one to another on your Mac.
 What matters is the codec inside the MP4 files.

-The first thing you should know before solving iMovie won’t import MP4 problem is what codecs are supported by iMovie. iMovie supports multiple video formats and allows you to create projects that are tailored to your specific video format.
+There is something you should know before solving iMovie won’t import MP4 problem.
+For example, what codecs are supported by iMovie? iMovie supports multiple video formats and allows you to create projects that are tailored to your specific video format.
 You can use the following formats in iMovie: DV, HDV, AVCHD, Apple Intermediate Codec, Apple Animation Codec, Motion JPEG/A, iFrame, h.264, some, but not all, varieties of MP4, MOV.
 So, when you convert the video codec you should learn your MP4 to use what kind of codec, and if other codecs not supported by iMovie like 4K UHD are applied to your MP4 files, you can't import them into iMovie for editing.
 That's why iMovie says it supports MP4, but iMovie won't import MP4 files.
 It's just a video codec incompatibility problem.

 Part 2: How to Add MP4 to iMovie Successfully

 As mentioned above, if your MP4 file is not broken and your iMovie won’t import your MP4 file, transcoding should be the best solution.
 And 4Easysoft Total Video Converter will be recommended to help you transcode MP4.
-As long as you adjust the video codec to be compatible with iMovie, you can easily add MP4 into it.
+As long as you adjust the video codec to be compatible with iMovie, you can easily add MP4.

-And 4Easysoft Total Video Converter is the one software that can change the video and audio codecs with reserving high-quality to solve your problem.
-You can convert videos to vice versa and customize video and audio settings.
+And 4Easysoft Total Video Converter is the software that can change the video and audio codecs with reserving high-quality to solve your problem.
+You can convert videos to vice versa and customize high-quality video and audio settings.
 One of the biggest highlights of this converter is that you can use it on both Windows and Mac.
 If you have two computers, you can still transcode the video on Windows and import it to iMovie on another MacBook.

 Provide 720P, 1080P, HD, 4K, and HEVC video codecs.